Why Is Credit Monitoring Important?

 2 Privacy monitoring, powered by Reputation.com, Inc., searches Internet sites to attempt to find the consumer's personal information on the Internet and, if you purchase Equifax Complete Premier or Equifax Complete Family Plan, the feature will also include removal of the information.
 However, there is no guarantee that Privacy Monitoring is able to locate and search every possible internet site where consumers' personal information is being displayed.
 In addition, certain data companies may not honor requests sent regarding removal and data cannot be removed from those sites.

-4 Identity Theft Insurance underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. (AIG).
-The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
-Please refer to the actual policies for terms, conditions, and exclusions of coverage.
+4 Identity theft insurance underwritten by subsidiaries or affiliates of American International Group, Inc. The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
+Please refer to the actual policies for terms, conditions and exclusions of coverage.
 Coverage may not be available in all jurisdictions.

-Equifax Credit Score and Equifax Credit Report are a trademark of Equifax, Inc.
+Equifax is a registered trademark of Equifax, Inc.